 Question 1: What is the NHMS road series and how are the series winners determined?

-- Races are run as point races with every third lap counting as a point lap, except on the Magic Mile course which has a sprint lap every fifth lap.
+Races are run as point races with every third lap counting as a point lap, except on the Magic Mile course which has a sprint lap every fifth lap.
 Points are awarded to the top three racers to cross the line on a points lap, with 3 points to the top finisher, 2 to the second place rider, and 1 to the third place rider.
 Double points are awarded to the top three finishers in the midpoint sprint and the final lap.

 Question 2: What rules apply to the NHMS road races?

-- Rule No. 2: Riders dropped from the A and B fields should attempt to rejoin the field in which they started or join the field below the field that they started in a safe manner.
+Rule No. 2: Riders dropped from the A and B fields should attempt to rejoin the field in which they started or join the field below the field that they started in a safe manner.
 Riders dropped from the A field may rejoin the A field or choose to join the B field, and riders dropped from the B field may rejoin the B filed or join the C field.
 Riders dropped from the C fields may rejoin their starting fields.
 Once dropped a rider may not contest the points laps by sprinting for finish points, nor may a dropped rider assist another rider in obtaining points.
 If you are dropped and rejoin a field, please try your best to stay in the middle/back of the field to avoid disrupting those racers who are contesting points.

-- Rule No. 3: Slower riders must stay on the outside of the track when the road course is being used.
-When the oval is being used, slower riders must stay on the inside of the track.
+Rule No. 3: Slower riders must stay on the outside of the track.